Four Most Overlooked Tax Deductions

 Who among us wants to pay the IRS more taxes than we have to?
 Most people don’t, but Americans regularly overpay because they fail to take tax deductions for which they are eligible.
 Let’s take a quick look at the four most overlooked opportunities to manage your tax bill.

 - Out-of-Pocket Charity: It’s not just cash donations that are deductible.
 If you donate goods or use your personal car for charitable work, these are potential tax deductions.
 Just be sure to get a receipt for any amount over $250.

-- The information in this material is for general information only and not intended as tax or legal advice.
-It may not be used for the purpose of avoiding any federal tax penalties.
-Please consult legal or tax professionals for specific information regarding your individual situation prior to making any financial decision.
+Information in this material is for general information only and not intended as investment, tax or legal advice.
+Please consult the appropriate professionals for specific information regarding your individual situation prior to making any financial decision.

 Email me your questions at email@example.com or call 541-574-6464.
 You can also post you question on our Facebook page: https://www.facebook.com/FinancialFreedomWealthManagementGroup